 Solving the Sponsorship Bind

-As the evidence mounts that high-performing teams deliver better results, figuring out how to get teams the sponsorship they need becomes ever more important
+High-performing teams deliver better results.
+Figure out how to get teams the sponsorship they need

 It’s hardly a secret that sponsors are critical to a unit-based team’s performance.
 Look at any high-performing team, and you’re likely to find an engaged sponsor.
 The link is so fundamental that teams can’t be rated at Level 4 or 5 on the Path to Performance without sponsors.